 A guide to the Better Broadband Subsidy Scheme.

-The Better Broadband Subsidy Scheme has been developed by the UK government to provide access to a subsidised broadband installation to homes and businesses that are unable to access a broadband service with a download speed of at least 2Mb per second and who will not benefit from the superfast broadband roll out.
+The Better Broadband Subsidy Scheme has been developed by the UK government to provide access to a subsidised broadband installation to homes and businesses that are unable to access a broadband service with a download speed of at least 2Mbps and that will not benefit from the superfast broadband roll out.

 The subsidy provides support towards the cost of the equipment and installation of a satellite or wireless broadband service, up to the value of £350.

-If you currently experience poor broadband speeds, or are unable to obtain an affordable broadband service at all, the scheme will provide you with access to a basic broadband service that will offer speeds of at least 2Mb per second.
+If you currently experience poor broadband speeds, or are unable to obtain an affordable broadband service at all, the scheme will provide you with access to a basic broadband service that will offer speeds of at least 2Mbps.

 You can check your broadband download speed over the BT Openreach network using the ADSL checker (opens in a new window).
 Broadband services may also be available from Virgin Media or other providers.